 How Do You Know if You Should Specialize in Exotic Animals?

-In conclusion, if you have a deep passion for exotic animals then committing the extra years of residency and continuing education will be worthwhile.
-Whether your passions lie with a particular bird species, a particular mammal, reptile, or any other species, rest assured there will be room to study and help these animals.
+In conclusion, if you have a deep passion for exotic animals, then committing the extra years of residency and continuing education will be worthwhile.
+Whether your passions lie with a particular bird species, a specific mammal, reptile, or any other species, rest assured there will be room to study and help these animals.

 As an exotic animal vet, you might find yourself working deep in the jungles at a wildlife sanctuary.
 Such as Dr. Soto, who is a veterinarian to primates and possums.
 Considering this, Dr. Soto works at the Kids Saving Rain Forests Wildlife Sanctuary.
 Furthermore, a wildlife vet can also work in a city.
 For example, take a look at the veterinarians who work with the Wild Bird Fund in NYC.
 The options are endless, and it all depends on your dreams and aspirations.

 Lastly, if you work for a non-profit as an exotic vet, the money might be less than working at a standard vet clinic.
 Undoubtedly if you are happy, then that is all that matters.
 Following your true passions within the veterinary field can drive happiness.
 Ultimately, this can ensure that you are less likely to deal with burnout fatigue.

 Unfortunately, burnout fatigue can happen to many small animal veterinarians working within a clinic.
 An exotic animal vet will have a broader range of unique cases.
 Primarily this can be a perfect match if you consider yourself an ultra-high achiever!